vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Excavations at Nagarī were conducted by D.R.
 Bhandarkar in the ‘second decade of the [20th] century’, and after him by K.V.
 Soundara Rajan in 1962– 63.
 14 The archaeological situation is summed up by R.P.
 Sharma in A. Ghosh’s Encyclopaedia of Indian Archaeology, volume II s.v.
 ‘Nagari’.

-[. . . ] Three periods were distinguished, the first two being anterior to the stone fortification and seemingly without baked-brick structures, though limestone struc tures were known.
-They had both red and grey wares; the occurrence of the NBPW was negligible, though associated red ware was available.
+[. . . ] Three periods were distinguished, the first two being anterior to the stone fortification and seemingly without baked-brick structures, though limestone struc tures were knowṇThey had both red and grey wares; the occurrence of the NBPW was negligible, though associated red ware was available.
 The settlement seems to have originated in c.
 400 B.C. [. . . ] Period III was marked by the presence of the Red Polished Ware.
 The other finds of the site include terracotta human and ani mal figures in Suṅga and Gupta styles [. . . ] The fortification probably originated ´ in Gupta times.

 10 EI 34, 57: āpiṅgabhaṅgurajat.ācayalīnacandram.